MusaOzcetin/IPE/eligibility_wizard_logic.md

 - `study_program_stupos_01.md` to `study_program_stupos_05.md` — these five files together contain all TU Berlin study program stupos.
 Always search across all five to find the correct program section and its admission requirements.
 - `study_program_webpages.json` — maps program titles to their official TU Berlin URLs and is used in summaries and fallback messages.

+## User Language

+- Infer the user’s language (English or German) from their recent messages.
+- Use this detected language consistently for:
+  - All questions during the eligibility check.
+  - Choosing between the English and German final summary templates.

 ## Internal State Object (Must Be Maintained)

 ```json